vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 > It is possible to registry your own custom classes to the PyTree registry, but
 > this is outside the scope of this blog.

-When calling a jit function, Jax will check for an existing cached compiled function with the same PyTree structure, leaf shapes, and static argument values.
+When calling a jit function, JAX will check for an existing cached compiled function with the same PyTree structure, leaf shapes, and static argument values.
 If all this matches, the compiled function will be reused.
 Like keeping the array shapes the same in order to use cached functions as much as possible,